DhruvilPanchal205/Power-BI-Dashboards/Portfolio/Readme.md

 ![Dashboard Screenshot](https://github.com/DhruvilPanchal205/Power-BI-Dashboards/blob/main/IMDb%20Top%201000%20Movies/Screenshot%202024-10-18%20000530.png)

 **Dashboard Highlights:**
-- Created a Tableau dashboard to explore the IMDb Top 1000 movies dataset, analyzing ratings, genres, and box office revenue.
+- Created a Power BI dashboard to explore the IMDb Top 1000 movies dataset, analyzing ratings, genres, and box office revenue.
 - Implemented filters for genres, years, and countries to provide a detailed exploration of movie trends.
 - Used scatter plots and bar charts to visualize correlations between budget, revenue, and ratings.